true

 The third section of IRS Publication 590 provides information on SIMPLE IRAs.
 The SIMPLE IRA, also known as the Savings Incentive Match Plan for Employees, is a retirement plan that can be established by small employers for the benefit of employees or for self-employed individuals.

 Publication 590 explains that a SIMPLE IRA is similar to a 401(k) plan in that an employer deducts contributions from employees’ paychecks and deposits them directly into the retirement account.
-The employer must also make matching contributions to the plan for the benefit of the employee.
+The employer also has to make matching contributions to the plan for the benefit of the employee.
 Publication 590 defines the contribution limits to SIMPLE IRAs as well as the distribution requirements, which are similar to the rules that apply to traditional IRAs.